 In multiway pots, you should play with fewer hands than in a heads-up pot.
 The more players who see the flop, the stronger the hands you should check with.

 6. Check-Raise Your Strongest Hands After Defending Your Big Blind

 After successfully defending your big blind, you should start building your pot in the hopes of getting all in by the river.
 Do this by check-raising your strongest hand and being very mindful of the board texture when check-raising.

 If you want to immerse yourself in the thrilling world of online casino games and classic favorites like Texas Hold’em poker, look no further.
-We’ve got an extensive selection of poker variants for you to explore when you sign up at BetMGM.
+We’ve got an extensive selection of poker variants for you to explore when you register at BetMGM.